fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 ### Error handling

-The Server API methods like `getEvent` and `getVisitorHistory` can throw `PlainApiError`, .
+The Server API methods can throw `RequestError`.
-When handling error, you can check for our `RequestError` errors:
+When handling errors, you can check for it like this:

 ```typescript
 import {